Rakhi Thali Decor Ideas

 He has been your first friend.
 And Rakhi is the time to show him your affection through unique gifts just for him.

 Add the bigsmall gift for your brother on the thali and complete it with a witty present for him.
-If he is a Traveller and loves to roam around places in the city as well as in the country( which might make you jealous of him at times :P ), gift him something to make his trips even more memorable.
-A power nap pillow for his travel rest, resettable travel lock to keep his stuff secure, cartoon hand sanitizer for his hygiene or a spray bottle to keep him hydrated as well refreshed even after long hours of traveling are some of the gifts you could give him.
+If he is a Traveller and loves to roam around places in the city as well as in the country, gift him some travel essentials to make his trips even more memorable.
+A power nap pillow for his travel rest, a travel scheduler to keep track of his deadlines, a dumbbell water bottle to keep him hydrated as well fit even after long hours of traveling are some of the gifts you could give him.

 If you have a unique or ‘antique’ brother, he would definitely love to get some unique surprises when he wouldn’t have expected one.
 Give him quirky Rakhi gifts for his minion love, cooking fantasies, and creative imagination with bigsmall.in to add spark to your vibrant festival!
 If you are guy and reading this, here are the most unique Rakhi Gifts for Sisters.